 It's also a great time to visit as there are fewer crowds around town.

 >> More tips on what to wear and March weather details

 What else is happing in San Francisco in March?
 The music scene is hot this month with dozens of performances each week.
 You will find top performers at places such as the Warfield, the Great American Music Hall and the Bill Graham Civic Auditorium.

 In addition, you will find some great live music performances at smaller venues around town.

-One of the biggest events this San Francisco in March is the Saint Patrick's Day Parade and Festival.
+One of the biggest events this San Francisco in March is the Saint Patrick's Day Parade.
 The event is always held on a Saturday and features a full day of fun.